webbk18/CAL-Wiki/_Characters/DivineDungeon/Cal.md

 	- Added more tunnels that connect to each other, traps or a room that didn't go deeper.
 		- Tunnels connect at opposite ends of rooms and have a sharp turn you can't see around.
 These tunnels go deeper or dead end eventually.
 		- Some of the dead-end tunnels have slabs of stone to trap people in with acid dips or downpours.
 The acid could explode if exposed to fire.
+- Chapter 16
+	- Second room on first floor has a dead end branch to the left and right branch leads to rest of the dungeon rooms and tunnels.
+	- Boss room on first floor has the stairway to the second floor
+	- Silverwood tree moved to floor two boss room